labplus-cn/mpython-docs/docs/en/library/pythonStd/builtins.rst

 .. class:: memoryview()

-Returns the memory view object for the given parameter. 返回给定参数的内存查看对象(Momory view)。The so-called memory view object refers to packaging the data supporting the buffer protocol and allowing Python code access without copying the object. 所谓内存查看对象，是指对支持缓冲区协议的数据进行包装，在不需要复制对象基础上允许Python代码访问。
+Returns the memory view object for the given parameter.
+The so-called memory view object refers to packaging the data supporting the buffer protocol and allowing Python code access without copying the object.

 ::